interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

-# SCD Data Validation of GET operational intents by USS test scenario
+# Data Validation of GET operational intents by USS test scenario

 ## Description
 This test checks that the USS being tested validates the operational intents received as response to its GET request from another USS.